linz/linz_basemaps/README.md

 ######*Download Projects*

-Each project folder contains style sheets used by TileMill to build each map project.
+Project folders contain style sheets used by TileMill to build each map project.
 Layers in each style sheet currently point to the PostgreSQL database.
 No modification should be necessary, however, there may be instances where user will need to relink file paths, for example relinking DEM and Hillshade vrt to each project.
 Style sheets containing the CartoCSS may be downloaded from this GitHub location.
-Upon download, style sheets are placed locally inside the projects folder of MapBox.  (â€¦\Documents\MapBox\project)
+Upon download, style sheets are placed locally inside the projects folder of MapBox.  (…\Documents\MapBox\project)

 ######*Raster Texture Fills*
-Download the raster texture fills from GitHub and place locally in: \Documents\MapBox\cache.
+Download the raster texture fills, found here: https://github.com/linz/linz_basemaps/tree/master/img, from GitHub and place locally in: \Documents\MapBox\cache.
 Texture files required for this project are:

 - gravelrocks.jpg